retobuergisser/homepage/content/publication/PSRM_recalibration/index.md

   - Björn Bremer
   - admin
 doi: 10.1017/psrm.2021.78
-publication: "*Political Science Research and Methods*, Online First."
+publication: "*Political Science Research and Methods*, Online First"
 abstract: Reducing economic inequality and combatting climate change are two strongly supported policy goals, but they will require significant public investments.
 In times of limited fiscal resources, governments struggle to